Pine Ridge Indian Reservation: Politics

 The U.S. Congress supported Fire Thunder's tribal law enforcement initiative, earmarking $200,000 over two years to pay for the increased cost of OST police patrols in Whiteclay.
 By May 2007, the tribe had spent none of the money.
 Fire Thunder's impeachment and tribal political conflict appeared to prevent its implementing the agreement.
-However, during 2006 and 2007, tribal activists tried to blockade the road inside the reservation to confiscate beer being illegally brought in.
+During 2006 and 2007, tribal activists tried to blockade the road inside the reservation to confiscate beer being illegally brought in.
 The OST police chief complained of having insufficient money and staff to control the beer traffic.
 The tribe lost the earmarked funds and let the initiative lapse.

 In November 2008, Theresa Two Bulls, a Democratic State Senator for South Dakota since 2004, became the second woman elected president of the OST.
 She succeeded Steele and defeated Russell Means.
 When the reservation had a rash of suicides in late 2009, she declared a state of emergency and organized a call-in to President Barack Obama.
 She organized services during a blizzard to assist residents in outlying areas on the reservation.

 Steele was re-elected in 2010, defeating Two Bulls.
 Bryan Brewer was elected as Tribal president in November 2012, defeating the incumbent Steele with 52% of the vote.
 A retired educator and school administrator, he was new to tribal politics.
 He worked to develop housing and discourage alcoholism, even leading a protest against Whiteclay alcohol sales.
 The journalist Brian Ecoffey noted that Brewer represented a "new direction" for the tribe, as he had not held political office before.
 Steele then defeated Brewer in 2014, starting what would be Steele's last term.

 Troy "Scott" Weston represented the Porcupine District in the 2010 and 2012 administrations; Weston was elected OST President in 2016 beating Steele, the incumbent, in a landslide victory.
 The Rapid City Journal reported that nearly 2/3 of voters at the polls cast their ballot for Weston.

+In national elections, Pine Ridge is politically divided: the western half of the reservation (Oglala Lakota County) votes overwhelmingly Democratic at the national level, while the eastern half (Bennett and Jackson Counties) trends heavily Republican.
+In local politics, the Oglala are active in electing tribal members to the State House and Senate, with both Democrats and Republicans finding success on the reservation.